abbott567/blog/src/posts/defining-a-strategy-for-accessibility/content.md

 5. Once the automated tools are passing, manually test your page against the 50 WCAG criteria.
 You can use something like the [Accessibility Insights Chrome extension](https://chrome.google.com/webstore/detail/accessibility-insights-fo/pbjjkligggfmakdaogkfomddhfmpjeni?hl=en).
 If you select the assessment option, it will take you through all the manual checks for your page.
 It will also produce a HTML report which makes up part of your testing evidence.
 6. Once all the automated and manual tests are passing, test your page against the functionality of different types of assistive technology.
 You should test it with at least one of each of the 3 main types.
 A screen reader, a screen magnifier and a voice controller.
 You should document what you tested and how it performed as part of your evidence.
 I've created a few assistive technology testing templates you can use: <a href="https://htmlpreview.github.io/?https://github.com/dwp/assistive-technology-templates/blob/master/html/nvda.html">NVDA<span class="visually-hidden"> testing template</span></a>, <a href="https://htmlpreview.github.io/?https://github.com/dwp/assistive-technology-templates/blob/master/html/os-x-voiceover.html">Voiceover<span class="visually-hidden"> testing template</span></a> and <a href="https://htmlpreview.github.io/?https://github.com/dwp/assistive-technology-templates/blob/master/html/os-x-voice-control.html">Voice Control<span class="visually-hidden"> testing template</span></a>.
 7. Once your page is passing on all of these points, you're ready to push your code.
 You should build automated accessibility tests into your integration pipeline as a last line of defence to stop you pushing in any obvious errors.
 You can implement something like [AxeCore](https://github.com/dequelabs/axe-core) or [Pa11y-CI](https://github.com/pa11y/pa11y-ci).
 These should reject any code pushes if they find accessibility issues.
 8. Now you've pushed your page and the code is all ok, you should usability test it as part of the whole application.
 Use the 3 types of assistive technology testing again, but rather than using every single function on every single page, just make sure you can complete the service from the start to the end using the common features.
 If you've followed the previous steps for every page, there should be no issues.
-But sometimes when you test something in isolation you dont pick up on things like back buttons not working as expected.
+But sometimes when you test something in isolation you don't pick up on things like back buttons not working as expected.
 9. Update your accessibility statement.
 Now you are sure your service is compliant, you've documented all your evidence and stored it in all the right places, make sure your accessibility statement is updated to show the dates it was last tested and the current compliance status.
 10. Definition of done.
 If you've done all of these steps, only then consider the user story or ticket finished.